 The Directors of CISL take risk management seriously with risk and compliance being reviewed at all Board Meetings.
-The Chief Executive Officer (also a Board Member) is the Compliance Officer for CISL.

 The risk appetite is discussed and agreed by the board and in summary there is a low risk tolerance in matters that would affect capital value, investment, the brand, customers and legislation and a medium risk tolerance in matters relating to tactical and development opportunities.